Oyebamiji-Micheal/100-Days-of-SQL-Beginner-to-Advance/Log/days/day47/readme.md

 Today, I will recreate the database schema and write simple sql queries to perform basic CRUD operations.

 The new schema will contain the following tables
 1. **Student Profiles**: This table will store basic profile information such as name, faculty, department and current_level.
-To keep things simple, this table does not necessary need to store information such as date of birth, gender, nationality and so on.
+To keep things simple, this table does not necessarily need to store information such as date of birth, gender, nationality and so on.
 2. **Courses**: This table will store course codes and their corresponding description.
 3. **Results** : Student respective scores